HeatherAn/recommended-coding-practices/15-Coding-Conventions.md

 ## What are code conventions?

 Code conventions are essentially guidelines on how to write and design code in a specific programming language.
-They can cover different topics ranging from code structure to embedded documentation rules, naming conventions, testing practices, etc. Depending on the language, some conventions can be more generic while others can be quite specific.
+They can cover different topics ranging from code structure to embedded documentation rules, naming conventions, testing practices, etc. Depending on the language, some conventions can be more generic while others can be more specific.

 ## Why the need for code writing conventions?

-Code conventions are meant to standardize the way code is developed in order to make it more *interoperable* and facilitate its *reuse* and *maintenance* by making it easily *readable* by others.
+Code conventions are meant to standardize the way code is developed in order to make it more *interoperable* and facilitate its *re-use* and *maintenance*, making it easily *readable* by others.

 ![phd031714s](uploads/764c24ac6fb977b2034fb69443960246/phd031714s.gif)